-- 10 U.S.C. § 422 Use of Funds for Certain Incidental Purposes - 10 U.S.C. § 2012 Support and Services for Eligible Organizations and Activities Outside the Department of Defense - 10 U.S.C. § 2554 Equipment and other services: Boy Scout Jamborees - PDD 62 Protection Against Unconventional Threats to the Homeland and Americans Overseas (22 May 1998) - HSPD 7 Critical Infrastructure Identification, Prioritization, and Protection (17 December 2003) - HSPD 15 U.S. Strategy and Policy in the War on Terror (6 March 2006) (Classified) - NSPD 46 U.S. Strategy and Policy in the War on Terror (6 March 2006) (Classified) - DoDD 1100.20 Support and Services for Eligible Organizations and Activities Outside the Department of Defense, 12 Apr 04 - DoDD 2000.15 Support to Special Events, 8 Dec 03 - Reese, Shawn, National Special Security Events, CRS REP. FOR CONG.
-(March 19, 2008)
+- 10 U.S.C. § 422 Use of Funds for Certain Incidental Purposes. - 10 U.S.C. § 2012 Support and Services for Eligible Organizations and Activities Outside the Department of Defense. - 10 U.S.C. § 2554 Equipment and other services: Boy Scout Jamborees. - PDD 62 Protection Against Unconventional Threats to the Homeland and Americans Overseas, May 22, 1998. - HSPD 7 Critical Infrastructure Identification, Prioritization, and Protection, December 17, 2003. - HSPD 15/NSPD 46 U.S. Strategy and Policy in the War on Terror (Classified), March 6, 2006. - DoDD 1100.20 Support and Services for Eligible Organizations and Activities Outside the Department of Defense, April 12, 2004. - DoDD 2000.15 Support to Special Events, December 8, 2003.1 - Reese, Shawn, Congressional Research Service, RS 22754, National Special Security Events, March 19, 2008.

 The Department of Defense (DoD) supports a wide variety of special events held within the United States.
 There are two general types of support: support to designated special events under statutory authority and community support as part of innovative readiness training (IRT).
-Designated special events include National Special Security Events such as major sporting events, Presidential inaugurations, and international meetings.
-The IRT program allows commanders to conduct training in the civilian community, but benefit to the community must be incidental to the training.
-IRT support must provide a training benefit to the participating unit or individual.
+Designated special events include the Boy Scout Jamboree and "National Special Security Events (NSSEs)" such as major sporting events, e.g. the Olympics, Presidential inaugurations, and international meetings like the G-8 summit.2 The IRT program allows commanders to conduct training in the civilian community, but benefit to the community must be incidental to the training.3 IRT support must provide a training benefit to the participating unit or individual.